MicrosoftDocs/fabric-docs/docs/data-science/python-guide/python-visualizations.md

 #customer intent: As a data analyst, I want to learn to perform data analysis by using Azure Open Datasets and Apache Spark to create useful visualizations.
 ---

-# Tutorial: Analyze data with Apache Spark and Python
+# Analyze data with Apache Spark and Python

-In this tutorial, you learn how to perform exploratory data analysis by using Azure Open Datasets and Apache Spark.
+In this article, you learn how to perform exploratory data analysis by using Azure Open Datasets and Apache Spark.
 This article analyzes the New York City taxi dataset.
 The data is available through Azure Open Datasets.
 This subset of the dataset contains information about yellow taxi trips: information about each trip, the start and end time and locations, the cost, and other interesting attributes.

-In this tutorial, you:
+In this article, you:

 > [!div class="checklist"]
 > - Download and prepare data